Sep 5 – Nov 30, 2025

 About the Artist

 Julia Goodman works at the intersection of papermaking, textiles, sculpture, and painting.
-Her work is included in the collections of the National Museum of Women in the Arts, DePaul Art Museum, Recology San Francisco, and Google.
-Goodman has a forthcoming solo exhibition at the San Luis Obispo Museum of Art and recent exhibitions include the National Museum of Women in the Arts, Contemporary Jewish Museum, San Jose Museum of Art, DePaul Art Museum, Poetry Foundation, Saint Mary’s College, CCA Hubbell Street Gallery, and Berkeley Art Center.
-Her residencies include JB Blunk Residency, Recology SF, Creativity Explored, Salina Art Center, and The Space Program.
-In 2020 she was selected for the 2020 Women to Watch Award by the San Francisco Advocacy for the National Museum of Women in the Arts.
+Her work is held in the collections of the National Museum of Women in the Arts, DePaul Art Museum, Recology San Francisco, and Google.
+Unimaginable Units of Time marks her first solo museum exhibition at the San Luis Obispo Museum of Art.
+Recent group exhibitions include the National Museum of Women in the Arts, Contemporary Jewish Museum, San Jose Museum of Art, DePaul Art Museum, Poetry Foundation, and the Berkeley Art Center.
+She was selected for the 2020 Women to Watch Award by the San Francisco Advocacy for the National Museum of Women in the Arts.
+Goodman earned an MFA from California College of the Arts and a BA in International Relations and Peace & Justice Studies from Tufts University.
+She teaches papermaking at CCA and leads workshops throughout the Bay Area, including at the Berkeley Art Museum and Pacific Film Archive, Exploratorium, and NIAD.
+She lives in the Bay Area with artist Michael Hall and their family.

 Comments are closed.